-- e.
-Coordinate the review of official foreign travel as necessary with DOE officials responsible for export control and technology concerns and with DOE officials responsible for intelligence, counterintelligence and security when the traveler has an SCI clearance or the trip is for official DOE business. - f.
+- f.
+Coordinate the review of official foreign travel as necessary with DOE officials responsible for export control and technology concerns and with DOE officials responsible for intelligence, counterintelligence and security when the traveler has an SCI clearance or the trip is for official DOE business. - g.
 Ensure travelers are on DOE-accepted airline carriers.
 The site/facility will have responsibility to establish procedures and policy involving the traveler for reviewing and making a determination as to the necessity to travel and the method of travel when an airline carrier is not on the DOE-accepted airline carrier list.
-The Office of Aviation Management will be available for consultation on airlines that are not on the DOE-accepted airline carriers. - g.
-Consult with export licensing officials at the Department of Commerce, State, Energy and Treasury, and the Nuclear Regulatory Commission, as appropriate, to ensure compliance with U.S. export laws and regulations applying to specific foreign travel requests. - h.
-Comply with the following requirements for obtaining country clearance. - (1) Provide sufficient information for the Responsible Program Secretarial Officer or Deputy Administrator, NNSA, to provide notification to the U.S. Embassy in the country to be visited. - (2) Receive country clearance from the U.S. Embassy in the country to be visited before the start of the travel. - i.
-Comply with pre-briefings, as appropriate, prior to the start of official foreign travel and provide debriefings, as appropriate, upon return by and at the discretion of the Office of Intelligence and Counterintelligence when travel is to a sensitive country, and/or interacting with sensitive country foreign nationals regardless of destination country, regardless of whether the traveler holds a security clearance. - j.
-Coordinate with emergency response personnel to provide briefings to appropriate offices/officials as requested upon return from travel. - k.
-Consider the travel risk and employee safety regarding travel including airline carriers and short-term medical and evacuation coverage to all countries.
+The Office of Aviation Management will be available for consultation on airlines that are not on the DOE-accepted airline carriers. - h.
+Consult with export licensing officials at the Department of Commerce, State, Energy and Treasury, and the Nuclear Regulatory Commission, as appropriate, to ensure compliance with U.S. export laws and regulations applying to specific foreign travel requests. - i.
+Comply with the following requirements for obtaining country clearance. - (1) Provide sufficient information for the Responsible Program Secretarial Officer or Deputy Administrator, NNSA, to provide notification to the U.S. Embassy in the country to be visited. - (2) Receive country clearance from the U.S. Embassy in the country to be visited before the start of the travel. - j.
+Comply with pre-briefings, as appropriate, prior to the start of official foreign travel and provide debriefings, as appropriate, upon return by and at the discretion of the Office of Intelligence and Counterintelligence when travel is to a sensitive country, and/or interacting with sensitive country foreign nationals regardless of destination country, regardless of whether the traveler holds a security clearance. - k.
+Coordinate with emergency response personnel to provide briefings to appropriate offices/officials as requested upon return from travel. - 1.
+Consider the travel risk and employee safety regarding travel including airline carriers and short-term medical and evacuation coverage to all countries. - m.
+Check with Medical Health Support Services to ensure awareness of safety and health issues of the country to be visited. - n.
+Ensure that visas, when required, are obtained for official travel.

-DOE O 551.1D Attachment 1 DRAFT XX-XX-XX Page 3
+DOE O 551.1d Attachment 1 4-2-2012 Page 3